yext/answers-search-ui-sdk-docs/pages/universal-search-results-page.md

 order: 1
 ---

 A Universal Search Results Page combines results from multiple verticals into a set of results.
+You can read more about each individual component referenced here in the [Component](/components) section.

 ## Recommended Components